osl-incubator/scicookie/docs/guide.md

 - [**Sphinx**](https://www.sphinx-doc.org/en/master/): _Sphinx_ makes it easy to
   create intelligent and attractive documentation.
 It provides various output formats such as HTML, LaTeX, ePub, Texinfo, manual pages, plain text.
-It also generates automatic links to functions, classes, citations, glossary terms and similar information.
-It allows the use of built-in extensions for automatic code snippet checking, the inclusion of docstrings from Python modules, and third-party extensions to include many more features. _Sphinx_ uses the _reStructuredText_ markup language by default and can read _MyST_ markdown through third-party extensions.
+It allows the use of built-in extensions for automatic code snippet checking, the inclusion of docstrings from Python modules, and third-party extensions to include many more features.
+To work with _Sphinx_ you can select either of the two available options: _sphinx-rst_ and _sphinx-myst_. _Sphinx-rst_ uses the _reStructuredText_ markup language by default and _Sphinx-myst_(Markedly Structured Text - Parser) is a Sphinx and Docutils extension to parse MyST, a rich and extensible flavour of Markdown for authoring technical and scientific documentation.

 - [**Jupyter Book**](https://jupyterbook.org/en/stable/intro.html): allows you
   to create engaging, publication-quality books and documents from computational